 Second, AEP Ohio disagrees that the Commission's interim compensation mechanism, based on the RPM auction-based pricing, provides adequate compensation for its costs of providing capacity to CRES providers.
+Moreover,

-Moreover, AEP Ohio is not receiving compensation for those capacity costs through any of its retail rates charged to shopping or non-shopping customers.
+AEP Ohio is not receiving compensation for those capacity costs through any of its retail rates charged to shopping or non-shopping customers.

-Third, as demonstrated by Company witness Pearce's testimony, AEP Ohio is not receiving adequate compensation for performing its FRR capacity obligations, and the gap between its costs and the compensation for those costs is increasing at an alarming rate.
+Third, as demonstrated by Company witnesses Allen's and Pearce's testimonies, AEP Ohio is not receiving adequate compensation for performing its FRR capacity obligations, and the gap between its costs and the compensation for those costs is increasing at an alarming rate.
 The failure to recover just and adequate compensation for its FRR capacity obligations is threatening AEP Ohio's financial stability and is a significant disincentive for generation investment within the state of Ohio.

 Furthermore, in this proceeding there is the additional issue of what is in the best interests of Ohio and the retail customers of Ohio.
 The Commission should not be looking to use the short-term market auction prices at the expense of longer-term stability, reliability and investment in generation.
 That is a "penny-wise, pound-foolish" approach that could be disastrous in the long run.
 The Commission also should not allow a subsidy to CRES providers by permitting artificially low capacity rates to prevail.
 Non-shopping customers pay capacity charges that recover embedded costs.
-CRES providers, costs.
+CRES providers, who choose not to self-supply, should also pay capacity charges that recover embedded costs.